matinkellari/matinkellari/README.md

 ---
 ### Hey, a bit about me 👋🏼

 I'm a Mathematics student and an aspiring Computer Engineer.
 I believe coding requires discipline, precision, and constant practice.
-I'm currently an intermediate Python developer, mastering the art of clean and efficient code.
+I'm currently an Python developer, mastering the art of clean and efficient code.

 - 🎓 Future Goal: Studying Computer Engineering at University.
 - 🗣️ Language: Fluent in English (C1 Level).